-190. Additional benefits are provided under the Income Tax Act where income derived from wounds, disability pensions and war gratuities are exempt from income tax as well as the income of a person with a disabling permanent physical condition.
-The JCPD also facilitates the accompanying application process for this benefit.
-They also provide referral services directing members to other agencies that cater to the needs of persons with disabilities, offering training opportunities, education, and rehabilitation services.
+179. Additional benefits are provided under the Income Tax Act income derived from disability pensions and war gratuities are exempt from income tax as well as the income of a person with a disabling permanent physical condition.
+The JCPD also facilitates the application process for this benefit, along with referral services to other agencies that cater to the needs of persons with disabilities, offering training opportunities, education, and rehabilitation services.

-191. The National Housing Trust (NHT) provides special housing opportunities to persons with disabilities.
+180. The National Housing Trust (NHT) provides special housing opportunities to persons with disabilities.
 The Housing Trust provides a special loan option within its Benefits Programme which gives assistance to contributors with disabilities wishing to purchase homes.
 For the 2017/2018 financial year (April 2017-March 2018), the Government of Jamaica increased NHT benefits to persons with disabilities.
-Currently, NHT contributors with a disability, who are certified by the Jamaica Council for Persons with Disabilities, repay their loans at a rate of interest of two-percentage points below that of the income group in which they fall.
-As of July 1, individuals earning up to JMD \$30,000.00 weekly (approximately USD 234.00) will borrow at a rate of 0%.
-The NHT will also provide a grant of JMD\$150,000 (approximately USD \$1,170.00) to NHT mortgagors with disabilities or to mortgagors who reside with and care for a family member who is disabled, to retrofit or upgrade the dwellings to make them more suited for their needs.
+Currently, NHT contributors certified by the Jamaica Council for Persons with Disabilities as having disabilities, repay their loans at a rate of interest of two-percentage points below that of the income group in which they fall.
+As of July 1, individuals earning up to JMD \$30,000.00 weekly (approximately US\$234.00) will pay no interest.
+The NHT will also provide a grant of JMD\$150,000 (approximately USD \$1,170.00) to NHT mortgagors with disabilities or to mortgagors who reside with and care for a family member who is disabled, to retrofit or upgrade the dwellings for accessibility.

-192. The Government will continue to expand the opportunities for social protection for persons with disabilities while enhancing the prospects for increased independence and social inclusion.
-A National Social Protection Strategy has been drafted and persons with disabilities are part of the vulnerable groups under consideration.
-Education and training are also key in the social transformation of any population and so it is the belief of the Government that persons with disabilities should also be provided with access to education and training, as this can contribute to the transformation of their lives.
+181. The Government expands the opportunities for social protection for persons with disabilities while enhancing the prospects for increased independence and social inclusion.
+There is a National Social Protection Strategy which considers provision for PWDs.
+Education and training are keys towards social transformation of any population and so access to education and training are critical for the transformation of the lives of PWDs.

-193. Where adults with disabilities live in deplorable situations with no personal support, special consideration is given to placing them in secure environments such as the infirmaries until their situation improves.
+182. Adults with disabilities living in deplorable situations with no personal support are placed in infirmaries until their situation improves.
 The government operates these homes and, though there may be some restrictions in keeping with the rules of these homes, the individual's liberty is maintained to a large extent.
 These infirmaries are within the remit of the Parish Councils (Local Authorities).

-Article 29: Participation in political and public life
+Article 29 Participation in political and public life

-194. The Jamaican Constitution affirms the rights of all Jamaicans to participate in an election process that is free and fair.
-The criteria outlined for one to be considered an elector is through registration with the Electoral Office of Jamaica (EOJ).
+183. The Jamaican Constitution affirms the rights of all Jamaicans to participate in an election process that is free and fair.
+The criterion for an elector is through registration with the Electoral Office of Jamaica (EOJ).
 Persons are excluded only based on a legal incapacity, namely being certified as insane or otherwise adjudged to be of unsound mind, being convicted or under a suspended sentence.
 The Mental Health Act, revised in 2011, is used to guide the process of determining the mental capacity of an individual.
 The Constitution does not allow for persons certified insane or otherwise adjudged to be of unsound mind the opportunity to be elected to the House of Representatives or to the Senate.

-195. The right to vote is also a fundamental part of Jamaica's political system.
-The Electoral Office of Jamaica (EOJ) is becoming more inclusive in terms of ensuring that persons with disabilities can exercise their constitutional right to participate in the process of electing their members of parliament, and ultimately the government of Jamaica.
-Some of the issues relating to voting by persons with disabilities are incorporated in the manual used by Election Day Workers.
-The information however is limited as it does not relate to persons who are deaf.
-Based on continued discussions between the EOJ and the JCPD along with other agencies representing persons with disabilities, the matter will be addressed in the revision of the manual to ensure that it is more inclusive.
+184. The right to vote is also a fundamental part of Jamaica's political system.
+The Electoral Office of Jamaica (EOJ) is becoming more inclusive in terms of ensuring that PWDs can exercise their constitutional right to participate in the process of electing their members of parliament, and ultimately the government of Jamaica.
+A User Manual for Election Day Workers incorporates issues relating to voting by PWDs except issues pertaining to persons who are Deaf.
+Based on continued discussions between the EOJ and the JCPD along with other agencies representing persons with disabilities, the matter will be addressed in the revision of the manual to ensure greater inclusiveness.